quinn-wallace/quinn-wallace.github.io/index.md

 As a teacher, I strive to create a body-positive space in which dancers can connect with each other, work toward the goals that they set for themselves, and grow as a dancer, individual, and artist.
 In my studio, I welcome dancers of any age, skill level, and identity.

+I am a new San Francisco Bay Area transplant and live in Berkeley, California -- but in the age of Zoom, I am happy to teach you from anywhere to anywhere!

 **Curious to know more?** Please fill out a contact form, and I’ll be in touch with you shortly.

 <p align="center">